-Consistent with local, state, or federal law, any student or employee who violates this policy may also be referred for satisfactory participation in an alcohol or drug abuse assistance or rehabilitation program.
+Consistent with local, state, and federal law, any student or employee who violates this policy may also be referred for satisfactory participation in an alcohol or drug abuse assistance or rehabilitation program.

-The Chancellor shall assure that the District distributes annually to each student and employee the information required by the Drug-Free Schools and Communities Act Amendments of 1989 and complies with other requirements of the Act.
+The Chancellor shall assure that the District distributes annually to each student and employee the information required by the DFSCA and complies with other requirements of the DFSCA.